So! Do you want to race?! Well then, let’s see what car you got!

 The MR2 is a quintessentially late 80's design that'll still turn heads

 “Gasp!
 But the apex seals tho!”
 Yes, we know, we know.
-The Mazda RX8’s rotary engine eats apex seals like no tomorrow but regardless, this vehicle is rev-happy, is actually quite agile, and if you know what you’re doing, it can haul ass before you can say Dorito.
+The rotary engine of the Mazda RX8 for sale eats apex seals like no tomorrow but regardless, this vehicle is rev-happy, is actually quite agile, and if you know what you’re doing, it can haul ass before you can say Dorito.

 But alas, the Rotary as a performance engine is quite dead.
 So good luck finding a rotary specialist here in the Philippines.
 Also, sourcing parts from the U.S. where there’s still a sizable large Rotary engine community can be straining on your wallet.